Pupil Premium Policy Statement

-Academic intervention in addition to social, emotional and behavioural support are implemented through termly Pupil Progress Meetings.
+Academic intervention in addition to social, emotional and behavioural support are implemented through termly Pupil Progress Meetings and as and when identified.
 Analysis of tracking and progress is used as a vehicle to identify concerns and presenting issues and also as a measure of impact during the review process.

 In addition, the school regularly considers current provision available in school and seeks to expand the range of support on offer; from within through training or from without by accessing external expertise.
 The school sees staff training in specific areas of expertise as a means to maximise value for money and ensure the longevity of PPG funded provision for future groups of pupils in school.
 For example, the training of teaching assistants in order to implement more effective interventions such as mental health support.
 All PPG funded intervention and provision is assessed and evaluated to measure impact.
 Subsequently activities are either maintained or modified for future implementation and any ineffective approaches are stopped.

 Provision planning, including assessment of impact and affordability of provision takes place with Governor involvement with a named governor with responsibility for pupil premium.